 GeneCards Summary for ACTR2 Gene

 ACTR2 (Actin Related Protein 2) is a Protein Coding gene.
-Diseases associated with ACTR2 include Wiskott-Aldrich Syndrome.
-Among its related pathways are Signaling by Slit and Innate Immune System.
+Diseases associated with ACTR2 include Wiskott-Aldrich Syndrome and Myopathy, Centronuclear, 2.
+Among its related pathways are Remodeling of Adherens Junctions and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include actin filament binding and structural constituent of cytoskeleton.
 An important paralog of this gene is ACTB.

 UniProtKB/Swiss-Prot Summary for ACTR2 Gene

 ATP-binding component of the Arp2/3 complex, a multiprotein complex that mediates actin polymerization upon stimulation by nucleation-promoting factor (NPF) (PubMed:9000076).
 The Arp2/3 complex mediates the formation of branched actin networks in the cytoplasm, providing the force for cell motility (PubMed:9000076).
 Seems to contact the pointed end of the daughter actin filament (PubMed:9000076).
+In podocytes, required for the formation of lamellipodia downstream of AVIL and PLCE1 regulation (PubMed:29058690).
 In addition to its role in the cytoplasmic cytoskeleton, the Arp2/3 complex also promotes actin polymerization in the nucleus, thereby regulating gene transcription and repair of damaged DNA (PubMed:17220302, PubMed:29925947).
 The Arp2/3 complex promotes homologous recombination (HR) repair in response to DNA damage by promoting nuclear actin polymerization, leading to drive motility of double-strand breaks (DSBs) (PubMed:29925947).